Scroll Top

 Intastella album artwork

-Album cover and CD / Booklet design for Intastella’s album – The Rise And Fall Of A Northern Dubstar
+INTASTELLA Album ARTWORK – The Rise And Fall Of A Northern Dubstar

-Formed in 1990 as the phoenix from the ashes of Laugh, Intastella went on to record four top 75 tracks during the nineties, the most well-known of which is almost certainly their 1995 cover of Frankie Valli’s northern soul classic The Night.
-Today (22nd September) sees the release of Intastella’s fourth studio album – The Rise And Fall Of A Northern Dubstar which acts as a re-imagining of lead singer Stella Grundy’s self-penned, self-performed stage production The Rise And Fall Of A Northern Star which is well worth being viewed in its entirety here: Read full review
+Formed in 1990 as the phoenix from the ashes of Laugh.
+Intastella went on to record four top 75 tracks during the nineties.
+The most well-known of which is almost certainly their 1995 cover of Frankie Valli’s northern soul classic The Night.
+Today (22nd September) sees the release of Intastella’s fourth studio album.
+Titled, The Rise And Fall Of A Northern Dubstar!
+This album acts as a re-imagining of lead singer Stella Grundy’s self-penned, self-performed stage production.
+It is well worth being viewed in its entirety here: Read full review

-Disembodied voices float ethereally through the album, representations of heroes like John Cooper Clarke and villains in the forms of record executives and media personalities.
+Disembodied voices float ethereally through the album.
+Representations of heroes like John Cooper Clarke and villains in the forms of record executives and media personalities.
 They come from all sides and are unrelenting.
-The basslines created by Jah Wobble (of PiL fame) entangle with these voices as a synaptic overload, twisting and turning in luminescent majesty before exploding into cacophonies of sensation.
+Further, the bass lines created by Jah Wobble (of PiL fame) entangle with these voices as a synaptic overload.
+In addition,the sounds twisting and turning in luminescent majesty before exploding into cacophonies of sensation.

 The Rise And Fall Of A Northern Dubstar is an album to get lost in, a rabbit hole into which to fall.
-It is a celebration of thirty years of Manchester music.
-It is two fingers up to the music industry as a whole.
-Most of all, it is a exquisitely-spun cautionary tale to the little Tracy Stars in all of us to, in the words of Stella Grundy, ‘be careful what you wish for’.
+It is a celebration of thirty years of Manchester music and two fingers up to the music industry as a whole.
+Most of all, it is a exquisitely-spun cautionary tale to the little Tracy Stars in all of us to – in the words of Stella Grundy, be careful what you wish for.